 But artificial intelligence also has its limits.
 The heart and soul of your customers might remain a mystery to AI.

-What AI cannot do for us (yet)
+What AI cannot do for us and our buyer personas (yet)

 Although AI excels at data analysis and pattern recognition, it struggles to fully grasp human emotions and context.